 Portable Apps are applications that can be carried on any kind of portable device – USB key, external hard-drive, iPod, etc. requiring no installation in your operating system.
 Un-installing is as simple as deleting the folders they live in.
 These are not mini-versions of your software, they’re the real deal, just as they exist on your hard-drive.

 Today I explored more portable apps.
-There’s a good list at Nedwolf although it hasn’t been updated for over a year.
-And the Portable Freeware Collection.
+The Portable Freeware Collection.
 One can only hope all good software will eventually have a portable version.